From left-to-right: Noiz, Koujaku, Ren (dog All-mate), Aoba, Clear, and Mink (and Tori)

 In an emotionally-engaging use of this trope, Clear's Jellyfish song is never directly sung to the player/viewer, with a soft, ethereal lullaby-like chorus taking its place every time he sings instead, which imparts the wonder and calming effect it has on Aoba on the player as well, whilst never having to bring up how and what he sings (although Aoba will mention that the lyrics are sweet at one point).

 In Noiz' and Ren's routes, Aoba is stuck in the respective character's mind permanently.
 In the former's route, Aoba is subject to intense pain with Noiz in a void, both bleeding as they are stuck with each other.
-In the latter's route, berserk Ren continually devours Aoba, having gone insane.
+In the latter's route, berserk Ren continually devours Aoba while sexually assaulting him, obsessed with the idea of being closer to Aoba.
+Literally..

-In Clear's route, experimental data is extracted from Aoba, and a reprogrammed Clear treats him as a doll, going so far as to amputate his legs out of obsession of incapacitating his free will.
+In Clear's route, experimental data is extracted from Aoba, and a reprogrammed Clear treats him as a doll, going so far as to amputate his legs out of obsession of making Aoba more like him.
+Devoid of free will.
 Clear is happy, but at the cost of Aoba's wellbeing.

 The Sixth Ranger: Clear and Ren.
 Clear's a bit of an odd case, in that he's a Cloud Cuckoolander who has a bit of all three of the above supporting characteristics, and kind of acts as an "outside" character to the others (his past also backs this up); his loyalty to Aoba often compliments Koujaku's, he has an incredibly good senses and memory that helps them out even more than Noiz and Mink's info gathering, and he can beat up a man as well as any of them.